France cranks up vaccine rollout to deliver shots faster | Health

 France is stepping up its COVID-19 vaccine rollout by widening further its first target group to include more health workers and simplifying a cumbersome process to deliver jabs more quickly, Health Minister Olivier Veran said on Tuesday.
 France's inoculation campaign got off to a slow start, hampered in part by red tape and President Emmanuel Macron's decision to tread warily in one of the most vaccine-sceptical countries in the world.

-But France has fallen behind neighbours like Britain and Germany, and the president is now demanding the vaccination programme be expedited.
-Veran told RTL radio that the government was going to "accelerate and simplify our vaccination strategy."
-Some 300 vaccination centres would be operational from next week, the minister said.
+But France has fallen behind neighbours such as Britain and Germany, and the president is now demanding the vaccination programme be expedited.
+Veran told RTL radio that the government was going to "accelerate and simplify our vaccination strategy".

 France remains under nightly curfew.
 Restaurants, bars, museums and cinemas are still closed.
-Veran said he hoped France would be able to open its ski resorts for the February holidays but that such a move will depend on how active the virus is.
+Veran said he hoped France would be able to open its ski resorts for the February holidays, but that such a move would depend on how active the virus was.

 - READ MORE ON: